Bharti Airtel: Bangladesh

-On 16 November 2016, airtel Bangladesh was merged into Robi as a product brand of Robi Axiata, where Robi Axiata Limited is the licensee of the Airtel brand in Bangladesh.
+On 16 November 2016, Airtel Bangladesh was merged into Robi as a product brand of Robi Axiata, where Robi Axiata Limited is the licensee of the Airtel brand in Bangladesh.
 Robi at present is a joint venture between Axiata Group of Malaysia, Bharti Airtel of India and NTT Docomo Inc. of Japan.
 Axiata holds 68.7% controlling stake in the entity, Bharti holds 25% while the remaining 6.3% is held by NTT Docomo of Japan.

 Sri Lanka

 Bharti Airtel Lanka (Pvt) Ltd is a subsidiary of Bharti Airtel Limited.
-Bharti Airtel has been featured in Forbes Asia's Fab 50 list, rated amongst the best-performing companies in the world in the BusinessWeek IT 100 list 2007, and voted as India's most innovative company in a survey by The Wall Street Journal.

 Airtel Lanka commenced commercial operations of services on 13 January 2009.
 Granted a license in 2007 in accordance with the Sri Lanka Telecommunications Act No. 25 of 1991, it is also a registered company under the Board of Investment of Sri Lanka.
 Under the license, the company provides digital mobile services to Sri Lanka.
 This is inclusive of voice telephony, voicemail, data services and GSM-based services.
 All of these services are provided under the Airtel brand.

 Channel Islands: Jersey and Guernsey

-On 1 May 2007, Jersey Airtel and Guernsey Airtel, both wholly-owned subsidiaries of the Bharti Group, announced they would launch mobile services in the British Crown Dependency islands of Jersey and Guernsey under the brand name Airtel-Vodafone after signing an agreement with Vodafone.
+On 1 May 2007, Jersey Airtel and Guernsey Airtel, both wholly owned subsidiaries of the Bharti Group, announced they would launch mobile services in the British Crown Dependency islands of Jersey and Guernsey under the brand name Airtel-Vodafone after signing an agreement with Vodafone.
 Airtel-Vodafone operates a 4G network in Jersey and Guernsey.

 Subscriber base

-Bharti Airtel has about 303.08 million subscribers worldwide—264.58 million in India and South Asia and 50.949 million in Africa as of December 2011.
-The numbers include mobile services subscribers in 19 countries and Indian Telemedia services and Digital services subscribers.
+Bharti Airtel has about 496.91 million subscribers worldwide as of June 2022.
+The numbers include mobile services subscribers in 17 countries and Indian Telemedia services and Digital services subscribers.